University of Washington Support Services

 The University of Washington’s Disability Resources for Students (DRS) partners with accepted and matriculated students with disabilities to identify and establish accommodations that will support their success in the medical school program.
 This resource is available to all medical students regardless of physical location.

 If a student has a disability or manifests a disability after matriculation that raises questions related to their ability to meet the School of Medicine’s Technical Standards, the matter will be referred to the associate dean for student affairs who will consult with DRS in assessing if the student can meet the medical school program requirements with reasonable accommodation.

 Reasonable accommodations are designed to effectively meet disability-related needs of qualified students, while not fundamentally altering essential elements of the program, creating an undue burden for the University, or providing new programming for students with disabilities not available to all medical students.
-The School of Medicine is responsible for the implementation of approved accommodations by DRS.
+The School is responsible for the implementation of approved DRS accommodations.